 The Bulldogs are all in on this year’s strength and conditioning program

 “There are three things that were doing this year that were emphasizing,” Ward said.
-“Number one were emphasizing functional strength, number two were utilizing more football movement skills out on the field, and then number three were working on our environment to make it a more cohesive team that works together.”
+“Number one were emphasizing functional strength; number two, were utilizing more football movement skills out on the field; and then number three, were working on our environment to make it a more cohesive team that works together.”

 “I feel like I’ve seen a lot more results in this training program I’ve been feeling a lot more stronger, a lot more explosive, a little bit from doing a lot of pushing and pulling,” offensive lineman Julian Polendo said.

-“A lot of things are being done differently in the weight room this year,” wide reciever Josiah Freeman said.
+“A lot of things are being done differently in the weight room this year,” wide receiver Josiah Freeman said.
 “I think we are more focused on everyone as a collective getting stronger and more explosive.”